• Skip to primary navigation

 Jump to Recipe

-These protein-packed Veggie Omelet Muffins can be easily made in advance and are naturally gluten-free and vegetarian – The perfect bite-sized breakfast on the go for busy mornings!
+These protein-packed Veggie Omelet Muffins are the perfect bite-sized breakfast for busy mornings!

 Veggie Omelet Muffins on a white plate with salad